Msohelrana/heybuddi/README.md

-# heybuddi
+# Project-2-2-realtime-messaging
-This project is about making a web application by which users will be able to send messages to each other.We have used HTML,CSS,Javascript,php,MySql.
+This project is about making a web application by which user will be able to send messages to each other.